-where available float shares is defined as total shares outstanding less shares held by control holders.
+where available float shares is defined as total shares outstanding less shares held by strategic holders.
 In most cases, an IWF is reported to the nearest one percentage point.
 For companies with multiple share class lines, a separate IWF is calculated for each share class line.
+In most cases, an IWF is reported to the nearest one percentage point.